lie-yan/PIR-client/README.md

 # PIR-client
+This repo hosts the client-side code for a private information retrieval scheme.
+The scheme was described in _Single-database private information retrieval with constantcommunication rate_ by Craig Gentry  and Zulfikar Ramzan.

-Client-side code for private information retrieval
+## Private information retrieval

-Private information retrieval allows a user to retrieve the query result from a database without revealing the query content.
+Private information retrieval allows a user to retrieve query result from a database without revealing his query content.